 Present and future implications

 It’s examples like these that don’t get reported enough.
 Actions can and should be taken, which lower risk and increase survival.
 This includes following any shelter in place orders for your area and not entering senior living facilities right now.
+Make sure you use proper protection if you do enter a facility, including wearing a proper mask and gloves such as the products you’re able to find at Unigloves, or similar providers online.
 Visitation and taking on new residents present a considerable risk to current residents as well as the new person.
 Due to this, March 2020 move-ins were down by 50% from the previous year for one major senior housing property company.
 These numbers illustrate that people began to get an idea of what measures are needed to prevent the spread of this virus.

 Overall, senior living facilities are learning as they go.
 With our current healthcare and technology systems, we’ve never had to go through anything like this before.
 The procedures we’re developing now through trial and error may very well become the playbook for future pandemics like this.
 But right now, senior living facilities aren’t doing very well on a couple of levels.
 Some facilities have shown that there’s a way to do it.
 The risks presented by COVID-19 are preventable, and the industry needs to stay vigilante to keeps its workers and residents safe.